-Ripley was approached by John Warren, the bloodstock and racing advisor to The Queen, to create an enduring image of Her Majesty's own race mare, Estimate.
+In July 2015 Ripley was appraoched by John Warren, the Bloodstock and Racing Advisor to The Queen, to create an enduring image of Her Majesty's own race mare, Estimate.

-Estimate, trained by Sir Michael Stoute and ridden by Ryan Moore, had carried the Royal Colours to a memorable victory in the Gr.1 2013 Ascot Gold Cup.
+Estimate, trained by Sir Michael Stoute and ridden by Ryan Moore, had carried the Royal Colours to a historic victory in the 2013 Ascot Gold Cup (Gr.1).
 The artwork that was envisaged was to create an accurate historical portrait of the mare which could serve as a reference for The Royal Studs in future years.

 Primary photography was undertaken in September 2015.
 This involved photographing Estimate at The Royal Stud at Polhampton and creating background-plates at Sandringham House.
 The portrait was worked on between November 2015 and January 2016, with the final piece completed by late February.

-Ripley presented the work in person to The Queen at a private function in May 2016.
+Ripley presented the picture to The Queen at a private function in May 2016.

-A brochure entitled “Estimate - An Explication Of The Art Of Contemporary Equine Portraiture” was also presented to accompany the work, which provided information about how Ripley created the portrait.
+A brochure entitled “Estimate - An Explication Of The Art Of Contemporary Equine Portraiture” was also presented to accompany the work, which provided detailed information about how the portrait was created.

 The portrait is an edition of one (1/1) plus two Artist Proofs.
 The original 1/1 having been delivered to Sandringham House in June 2016.

-In December 2016 Her Majesty gifted a half-sized version of the picture to The Aga Khan on the occasion of his 80th birthday.
+In December 2016 Her Majesty gifted a half-sized framed print of the picture to The Aga Khan on the occasion of his 80th birthday (view).

-As of 2017, one of the framed Artist Proofs (at it’s original size) was loaned to Ascot Racecourse where it now forms part of a permanent installation about Ripley's work.
+In 2017 one of the framed Artist Proofs was loaned to Ascot Racecourse where it now forms part of a permanent installation, including video, about Ripley's work (view).